-- •"fps", "fps.gz" for fingerprints in FPS format - •"fpb" for fingerprints in FPB format
+- "fps", "fps.gz", or "fps.zst" for fingerprints in FPS format - "fpb", "fpb.gz" or "fpb.zst" for fingerprints in FPB format

-The optional location is a chemfp.io.Location instance.
+The optional location is a chemfp. io.
+Location instance.
 It will only be used if the source is in FPS format.